LucaLumetti/CVProject/README.md

 ## TODO
 - [x] Weights should be initialized with Xavier (or similar)
 - [x] Test the script to test the network (testing.py)
-- [ ] Metrics analysis in training.py could be rewritten in a separated class
+- [x] Metrics analysis in training.py could be rewritten in a separated class
-- [ ] It would be cool to test the network on the same image while training, in order to compare the GAN at different epochs
 - [x] Self attention layer generate CUDA out of memory
 - [x] Low number of channels in generator and discriminator always bc of CUDA out of memory
-- [x] Give the possibility to resume a training using the saved model as
+- [x] Give the possibility to resume a training using the saved model as checkpoint
 - [x] Give the option to transform images to 512x512 and 256x256 before training starting point
-- [x] Test FID metrics because we need a dataset of generated image
+- [ ] Test FID metrics because we need a dataset of generated image
+- [ ] It would be cool to test the network on the same image while training, in order to compare the GAN at different epochs